tldr-pages/tldr/pages/common/basic-regex.md

 > This page describes basic regex syntax.
 > More information: <https://linuxize.com/post/regular-expressions-in-grep/>.

-- Match 0 or more repetitions of previous character, class or group:
+- Match 0 or more repetitions of previous character, class, or group:

 `{{a|[abc]|(abc)}}*`

-- Match 1 or more repetitions of previous character, class or group:
+- Match 1 or more repetitions of previous character, class, or group:

 `{{a|[abc]|(abc)}}\+`

-- Match 0 or 1 repetitions of previous character, class or group:
+- Match 0 or 1 repetitions of previous character, class, or group:

 `{{a|[abc]|(abc)}}\?`